Nissan VR engine: VR38DETT NISMO Engine Tuning Menu Concept (2016)

 It is a version of VR38DETT engine used in Nissan GT-R, with GT3-spec camshaft, connecting rod and connecting rod bolt, intercooler, intercooler piping, turbocharger, NISMO 1st and 2nd catalyzers, titanium muffler.

 The engine was unveiled in 2016 Tokyo Auto Salon.

 Production

-The engines are hand built by five specially trained mechanics called "Takumi Craftsmens" on a special line at Nissan's Yokohama plant and their names are badged on every GT-R engine.
-The cars are built at their Tochigi plant on a shared production line.
+The engines were hand built by only a total of nine specially trained mechanics called "Takumi Craftsmens" since its introduction in 2007, on a special line at Nissan's Yokohama plant and their names are badged on each engine.